tungbq/devops-basics/topics/docker/README.md

 - Refer to the [official Docker getting started documentation](https://docs.docker.com/get-started/) for a comprehensive introduction.

-## Hands-On Example

-- Explore a practical hands-on example in the [hands-on directory](./hands-on/) to quickly start using Docker.

 ## Docker Hello World

 - Run the [docker-helloworld.sh](./docker-helloworld.sh) script to execute a simple Docker "Hello World" demonstration.

 # Beyond the Basics

-## Exploring Advanced Examples

-- Discover advanced use cases and examples either in the official Docker documentation or by exploring real-world scenarios that demonstrate Docker's versatility.
+## Hands-On Example

+- Explore a practical hands-on example in the [hands-on directory](./hands-on/) to quickly start using Docker.

 # More

 ## Official Website Documentation of Docker

-- Access the complete [official Docker documentation](https://docs.docker.com/get-started/) for detailed information and references.
+- Access the complete [official Docker documentation](https://docs.docker.com) for detailed information and references.

 ## Docker Cheatsheet